F1nnLM/F1nnLM/README.md

 ## 📑 Who am I?
-> I'm an italian computer science student that is trying to learn every day something new about this awesome world!
+> I am an italian computer science student that is trying to learn every day something new about this awesome world!
-> At the moment i'm studying the basic computer science knowledge so i'm not an expert at all
+> At the moment I'm studying the basic computer science knowledge so i'm not an expert at all
 ## 😀 My future project
 personal site
 ## Quick facts 💣